JarodSGilliam/SecureFileEditor/README.md

 3) upon successful build, use "docker images" to see a list of all built images to ensure yours was built
 4) "docker run -it [image_name]"
 5) "cargo run text.txt" [other file names if applicable]
+6) Press "Ctrl + h" for a list of keyboard commands

 ## V1
 (Set to release 3/4/2022)